CI/CD cost at 25,000 build minutes per month, 2026

 GitLab Premium at $725 per month for 25 seats is hard to justify at 25,000 monthly minutes unless you specifically need the Premium feature set (advanced merge approvals, value-stream analytics, deploy environments).
 The seat premium versus GitHub Actions Team is roughly 7x at this scale, which is real money.
 Most teams that pick GitLab Premium do so because they want the features, not because the CI/CD pricing is competitive.

-Buildkite Pro at $555 per month is similarly more expensive than per-minute hosted alternatives at this volume.
-Buildkite's value proposition is volume-dependent: above 50,000 monthly minutes the per-seat-plus-BYO model wins, below that it does not.
-At exactly 25K minutes, Buildkite is competitive only for teams who specifically benefit from its strengths (mobile, data-residency, very high parallelism on stable agent pools).
+Buildkite Pro at $930 per month is markedly more expensive than per-minute hosted alternatives at this volume.
+Buildkite's value proposition is volume-dependent: the per-seat-plus-BYO model needs well over 100,000 monthly Linux minutes to beat GitHub Actions at $0.006 per minute.
+At exactly 25K minutes, Buildkite is competitive only for teams who specifically benefit from its strengths (mobile Mac fleets, data-residency, very high parallelism on stable agent pools).

 Decision rules at 25,000 minutes